-I’ll start with what my younger friends always want to know:
+I’ll start with what my younger friends usually want to know:

 - Favorite color?
 White.

-- My favorite children’s book is When the Sun Rose by Barbara Berger.
+- My favorite picture book is When the Sun Rose by Barbara Berger.

-- Our first pet was a fat toad named Bofus.
+- My family’s first pet was a fat toad named Bofus.

 I grew up travelling, meeting fascinating people – and finding more and more places to love.
 My siblings and I would build forts in the backwoods of Pennsylvania.
 In Utah, we would watch for the Bear Lake monster, eating bowls of sun-drenched raspberries swimming in cream.
 Then we would go home to the fire sunsets of Arizona.
 I couldn’t get enough of flying above the clouds.